 Benefits of arrayed screens in specific types of experiments

 In addition to confirmation of the results from pooled screens, there can be other reasons for choosing to perform arrayed screens as well.
-For example, Kim et al. have shown that in some cases, arrayed CRISPR screens can be more sensitive than pooled screens .
+For example, Kim et al. have shown that in some cases, arrayed CRISPR screens can be more accurate than pooled screens .
 Their group has pointed out that when researchers knock out a gene that has only a minor effect, the loss of this small effect may not be observable when only a few cells in a large plate of cells have it.
 But when the gene is knocked out of most of the cells of the well, the cells in that well may have a clear phenotypic response .

 Other researchers have pointed out that in some cell types, cells in culture can affect one another .
 In particular, if one cell undergoes inflammatory processes or senescence due to a CRISPR screen, this damaged cell may cause death of nearby cells.
 This would confound the results of a pooled CRISPR screen, but in an arrayed screen the resultant cell death would all be confined to one well and thus still be attributable to the one gene known to be knocked out in that well.

 Another reason arrayed screens may sometimes be more straightforward than pooled screens is if researchers wish to identify genes that contribute to a phenotype that is not necessary for cell survival.
 For example, arrayed screens can be used to identify genes involved in intracellular aggregation of proteins, electrophysiological phenotypes, morphological phenotypes, or extracellular secretion of specific compounds .